 We’ve all read about drivers who don’t invest in a quality RV trip planner and end up paying the price by getting lost, or worse.
 As chief navigator of our full-time RV family, I used to tempt fate and set our smartphone trip navigator to “Go!” without first checking on road or weather conditions.
-But after too many winter RVing adventures with freezing rain, fog, and icy roads scaring us to death, today I always verify that road conditions are safe for us before heading out.
+But after too many winter RVing adventures with freezing rain, fog, and icy roads on the way to our next RV park, now I always verify that road conditions are safe for us before heading out.

 Don’t Learn RV Lessons the Hard Way

-Stick to RVing long enough, and both summer and winter RVing mistakes lists eventually shorten.
-The positive side of learning all those lessons is that you will have plenty of great campfire stories to share with friends and family.
+Create enough camping checklists, and soon the list of summer and winter RVing mistakes grows shorter.
+The positive side of learning from common mistakes is that you will have plenty of great campfire stories to share with friends and family.